An Indigenous experience itinerary for the best 4-day trip to Calgary and Banff

 Heritage Park Historical Village brings southern Alberta’s past to life.
 Blackfoot and Métis programming tells stories of the region’s Indigenous people.
 A full village made up of historic buildings and artifacts that includes a bakery, stables and a working steam trail.
 Tour groups can get their fix of spirits of all types with a customizable after-hours ghost tour and much more.

-Standing 191 metres above ground on the glass floor of the world’s highest 360-degree observation deck, you will enjoy panoramic views of the city skyline and Canadian Rocky Mountains.
+Standing 191 metres above ground on the glass floor of Alberta’s highest 360-degree observation deck, you will enjoy panoramic views of the city skyline and Canadian Rocky Mountains.
 Visitors can stop for an afternoon lunch or create a dinner reservation online at Sky 360 Restaurant and Lounge.

-Moonstone Creation is a store and art gallery started by a duo of aehiyaw iskwew (Cree) women —Yvonne Jobin and her late daughter Amy Willier —with a goal of featuring a diversity of Cree artists.
+Moonstone Creation is a store and art gallery founded by a duo of aehiyaw iskwew (Cree) women —Yvonne Jobin and her late daughter Amy Willier —with a goal of featuring a diversity of Cree artists.
 Although the majority of the products are made right in-store, the store represent more than 50 Indigenous artists from across Canada.
 With a wide variety of art, from beaded jewelry to bronze sculptures, everything at Moonstone is authentically Indigenous.
 Not only is Moonstone Creation a one-stop for all Indigenous art and products, but this gallery offers online and in person workshops for moccasin making, beading, fish scale art tailored to your group’s wants and needs.

 Little Chief Restaurant is located in the Grey Eagle Resort Hotel on the Tsuut’ina Nation.
-The world-renowned restaurant has taken on an exciting objective: to offer Indigenous and non-Indigenous cuisine together in an atmospheric setting.
+This renowned restaurant has taken on an exciting objective: to offer Indigenous and non-Indigenous cuisine together in an atmospheric setting.
 With so many wonderfully unique options to choose from we know you will find everything you are looking for, and more at Little Chief Restaurant.
 Did you know that Little Chief restaurant received its name from Chief Crowfoot’s younger brother who died in battle?
 Learn more about the history of Indigenous peoples who have called this place since time immemorial at Grey Eagle Resort.